-Dead Chickens Alley is a unique passage bursting with stickers, graffiti, and street art.
-Its walls overwhelms you with countless messages, creating a vibrant, chaotic experience.
+Dead Chicken Alley is a unique passage bursting with stickers, graffiti, and street art.
+Its walls overwhelms you with countless messages, creating a lasting, chaotic experience.

 Photo by Chrissie Sternschnuppe@Flickr.
 CC BY-SA.